kyleramirez/reactiverecord/docs/_posts/guides/2019-07-16-creating-models.md

 ---
 # Creating Models
 {: .no_toc }
-Reactive Record interacts with JSON APIs using predefined models and schemas, which represent resources in your application, and usually maps to records in your application's database.
+Reactive Record interacts with JSON APIs using predefined models and schemas, which represent resources in your application, and usually map to records in your application's database.
 It's similar to the purpose of creating models in a model-view-controller framework.

 In this guide, we'll cover creating your first model with a schema, and making an API request.